 Part 5 | Multivariate GLM

-// modeling more complex relationships //Part 5 tackles the messy reality of economic data: relationships that vary across groups, effects that depend on context, and unobserved factors that confound your analysis.
+> models with multiple predictorsIn Part 4 we developed the basics of linear models, extending the hypothesis testing framework to slopes.
+In Part 5 we extend this same framework one step further.
+We'll develop models of relationships that vary across groups, effects that depend on context, and unobserved factors that confound your analysis.
 You'll learn advanced techniques like numerical controls, categorical controls, interactions, and model selection that let you handle these complexities systematically.
-These tools are essential for answering sophisticated economic questions, like whether minimum wage effects differ across regions, or how monetary policy impacts vary over business cycles.

 Use fixed effects to control for unobserved group differences.
 Interpret coefficients in models with multiple categorical predictors.